tristanlatr/WPWatcher/README.md

   - `INFO`: Used for info output and `WPScan INFO`
   - `DEBUG`: Used for debug outup and raw WPScan output.

+In addition to log messages, the readable report is printed to stdout

 ```log
 % python3 ./wpwatcher.py --conf ./test.conf
 INFO - Updating WPScan